 The decaf beans have the flavor of roasted nuts with notes of chocolate and can be brewed in a drip machine, pour-over, French press, or even cold brewed.

-The beans have been harvested in a socially and environmentally friendly way from Central and South American regions, and by farmers with sustainable businesses they can count on.
+The dark roast beans have been harvested in a socially and environmentally friendly way from Central and South American regions, and by farmers with sustainable businesses they can count on.
 Additionally, the coffee is 100% organic certified by leading experts and is roasted deep, dark, and delicious in the peaks of the Canadian Rocky Mountains.

 It is a fair trade blend, meaning that most of the profits from this blend are used to empower farmers to help them invest in their future and the future of their communities.
 Furthermore, it is 100% organic, so it is grown without the use of any chemicals and without sacrificing the future of the environment and our health.
-If you’re looking for the best whole coffee beans without caffeine, one that won’t disappoint you in the morning and all through the day, the Kicking Horse decaf beans are worth every single penny.
+If you’re looking for the best whole coffee beans without caffeine, one that won’t disappoint you in the morning and all through the day, the Kicking Horse decaf dark roast beans are worth every single penny.

 10. Puroast – Best Low Acid Coffee Beans